deepsense-ai/seahorse/docs/operations/word2vec.md

 usesMathJax: true
 includeOperationsMenu: true
 ---
-Transforms a word into a code for further processing.
+Transforms vectors of words into vectors of numeric codes for the purpose of further processing by NLP or machine learning algorithms.

 This operation is ported from Spark ML.
 For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.feature.Word2Vec">org.apache.spark.ml.feature.Word2Vec documentation</a>.